EARnagram/lessons/css_positioning_box_model/README.md

 - **Margins** - Remember that the values for a single margin property works clockwise from the top, `margin: Abovepx Rightpx Belowpx Leftpx;`
 - **Borders** - Find new textures and sizes.
 - **Padding** - See what negative values can accomplish.
-- **Height, Width, Top, Bottom, Left, Right** - See what these do to your box!
+- **Height, Width, and Box-Sizing** - See what these do to your box!

 > Remember, if you've ever gone too far off the deep-end, simply refresh the page!